Updated: 8/16/2023 | Las Vegas Travel Guide

 - Fashion Show Mall

-- Grand Canal Shops – Located in the Venetian Hotel
+- Grand Canal Shops – Located in the Venetian Hotel and has many high end shops and eateries.

 - Miracle Mile Shops